decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 engine.addSystem(mySystem)
 ```

-To make it run as part of your scene, you can reference from `main.ts` in the following way:
+To make it run as part of your scene, you can reference from `index.ts` in the following way:

 ```ts
 // on extraContent.ts